-As of December 2023, we expect the Bank Rate to remain at 5.25% for the first half of 2024 to combat on-going inflationary and wage pressures.
+As of December 2024, we expect the Bank Rate to reduce only slowly through 2025 as the Bank of England seeks to temper on-going inflationary and wage pressures.

-We do not think that the MPC will increase Bank Rate above 5.25%, but it is clearly possible.
+Our central case is that the MPC will not need to increase Bank Rate above 4.75%, but it is clearly possible.
 As the Authority is a net borrower the impact of higher rates is negative overall.